Maldoror886/Liu_Jiaxu_Assignment_1/README.md

 This is my first assignment

 # 1056_Assignment_1_Folder_Set_Up
-It includes css, js, image, include, assets,index.html.Also, there are 3 PDFs in the assets folder.
+It includes css, js, image, include, assets, index.html.
+Also, there are 2 PDFs in the assets folder.

 # MIT License